MAHAKAAL-vk/MERN-project---BOOK-STORE/README.md

 Usage
 Once the application is running, you can access it at http://localhost:3000.
 You can sign up as a new user, browse books, add them to your cart, and place orders.
 Admin users can manage books and orders through the admin panel.

-Contributing
+# Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps:

-Fork the repository.
+1.Fork the repository.

-Create a new branch (git checkout -b feature/your-feature).
+2.Create a new branch (git checkout -b feature/your-feature).

-Make your changes and commit them (git commit -m 'Add some feature').
+3.Make your changes and commit them (git commit -m 'Add some feature').

-Push to the branch (git push origin feature/your-feature).
+4.Push to the branch (git push origin feature/your-feature).

-Open a pull request.
+5.Open a pull request.

-Acknowledgements
+# Acknowledgements
 This project was inspired by the YouTube tutorial by freeCodeCamp.org.

 Special thanks to the open-source community for providing the tools and libraries used in this project.